lf-lang/action-check-lf-files/README.md

 # Summary

-This GitHub action recursively visits a given `search_dir`, finds every `.lf` file, and reports each file that fail to compile.
+This GitHub action recursively visits a given `search_dir`, finds every `.lf` file, and reports each file that failed to compile.

 # Usage